Betiiy/alx-system_engineering-devops/README.md

-shell redirection task 17;
+shell redirection task 18
-files that contain bin
+all lines of the file /etc/ssh/sshd_config